What Is Customer Retention Marketing?

-Retention marketing aims to create engaged customers that return to a store or a website again and again.
+Customer retention marketing aims to create engaged customers that return to a store or a website again and again.
 It’s a major shift in focus that recognizes the value of marketing to your existing customer base rather than constantly trying to grow it.
-After all, you’ve already spent significant hours (and dollars) attracting them in the first place, and don’t forget that it costs nearly seven times more to attract new customers than it does to retain existing ones.

 Adopting a retention marketing strategy is not as tall a task as you may think.
 For instance, you’ve probably already done much of the heavy lifting.
 Most businesses have mountains of behavioral data from existing customers that can be turned into big revenue by enlisting the help of retention automation.